snasirzadeh/file_cleaner/README.md

 9) Ensure each line only contains valid characters.

+10) Lock script, so only one instance is getting executed at a time.

-10) Write a systemd script and timer to run it.
+11) Write a systemd script and timer to run it.

-11) Send a telegram notificaton if there is an error.
+12) Send a telegram notificaton if there is an error.

 Start with this script, look for options in it and learn.